-3D Printing can be a complex topic, especially if you are new.
-I have been working on a number of guides as of late to help people out in choosing a 3D printer and understand 3D Printing better.
+I have been working on a number of guides as of late to help people out in choosing a 3D printer and understand 3D Printing better, and how to get the most out of your 3D Printer.
 These guides are written for those that are looking to print terrain for their games, but the guides will work for anyone looking to create pieces that fit on an average 200x200x200 mm bed, with some recommendations for larger, if needed.
 This page is intended to tie together the individual guides across my site into a more coherent whole, and make them easier to save a master document rather than several individual links.

 Types of 3D printing – Consumer Models

 FDM – DLP – SLA 3D Printing: There are a number of technologies out there for 3D Printing.
 The two most prevalent materials used, and basic styles of printing using Plastic Filament and Resin.
 This guide is used to help explain the differences between these.